roohmeiy/Strapi-Deployment/README.md

 # Strapi-Deployment

+This project containerizes a Strapi CMS application using a multi-stage Dockerfile and deploys it to an AWS EC2 instance using GitHub Actions.
+It uses build-time arguments to pass secrets like ADMIN_JWT_SECRET, API_TOKEN_SALT, and others, which can be securely managed through GitHub Action secrets.
+A short user-data script is used on the EC2 instance to generate SSH keys automatically, allowing GitHub Actions to connect and deploy the app.

 ## Prerequisites for running pipeline

 - Settings -> actions -> general -> Workflow permissions -> Read and write permissions